swaechter/smbjwrapper/README.md

 }
 ```

-Download to an output stream:
+Download to an output stream from the file:

 ```java
 try (SharedConnection sharedConnection = new SharedConnection("127.0.0.1", "Share", authenticationContext)) {